triggerNZ/coppersmith-talk/talk.md

 - Used internally in production
 - Open sourced a fortnight ago
-- We are working closely with internal Feature Engineering teams to help adoption and address issues they are finding.
+- We are working closely with internal Feature Engineering teams to help adoption and address issues they are finding

 ---